AlexLiuxx/ISEA_Session7_NLP-examplary-code/README.md

 1. Annotated Coding Script for topic modeling: Submit a detailed, annotated script of your coding process.
 You can choose to use programming languages and libraries such as R or Python, and tools like Tidy, STM, Gensim etc. Ensure that your annotations clearly explain each step of the process.
 2. Prompt designs for LLM: Submit prompts that you used for the LLM (e.g., open-api, ChatGPT, etc.).

-3. Excel Spreadsheet of Topics: Prepare an Excel spreadsheet presenting your final topics.
+3. Excel Spreadsheet of Topics: Prepare spreadsheets presenting your final topics.
 The format should be as follows:

 Codebook:
    | Topic | Your Label for Topic | Top 10 Topic Terms | Top Document Example 1 | Top Document Example 2 |